robinspollak/what-is-a-DSL/README.md

 - [ ] Make and save a pretty picture in `firstname_lastname_variant.png`
 - [ ] Answer the questions in `context-free.md`
 - [ ] Submit your work
-- [ ] Comment on your partner's work
+- [ ] Comment on your critique partner's work